usccolumbia/MD-HIT/README.md

 python get_struct_feature_parallel.py --cif_folder mycifs_folder --feature OFM --output_file dataset_OFM_features.csv --np 10

 ```
 These calculations may take a long time for big datasets.
 So be patient.
+You can download pre-calculated features from https://doi.org/10.6084/m9.figshare.23651568

 Step 2: generate non-redundant dataset using different thresholds